-In late 2014, yet another version of the rumor above began circulating on social media circles.
+In late 2014, yet another version of the rumor went viral.
 This variant claimed that Facebook would begin charging 50 cents per post, and 99 cents for any post containing a link.
-It further claims that Twitter also announced plans to begin charging 55 cents for every tweet.
-Vine and Instagram were also planning to begin charging in the near future, the article states.
+It further claimed that Twitter had announced plans to begin charging 55 cents for every tweet.
+Vine and Instagram were also planning to begin charging in the near future, the article stated.

-This particular post, however, was published by the fake news website Huzlers, which has posted several viral stories in recent months.
+This particular post, however, was published by the fake news website Huzlers, which is known to post outlandish and completely fictional viral stories.
 A cursory glance at the website’s “About Us” reveals that it describes itself as “a combination of real shocking news and satirical entertainment.”

 Facebook and Twitter have not announced plans to charge for their services.
-The rumor spread heavily in 2012 due to speculation about tests Facebook ran for paid services, along with its high profile IPO.
+The rumor spread heavily in 2012 due to speculation about tests which Facebook ran for paid services, along with its high profile IPO that year.
 In 2014, the rumor resurfaced after the fake news website National Report published a story that Facebook would begin charging users on November 1, 2014.
 Twitter was added to the rumor in late October 2014 in a fake report by “satire” website Huzlers.